Banquet Chef Resume Example

 It helps to highlight special projects, like handling a 500-guest wedding or introducing a new menu that boosted customer satisfaction by 15%.
 Quantifiable achievements make a big impact.

 I always list my formal culinary education first.
-If you have a Culinary Arts degree or a certificate from a recognized school, put it right after your name and contact details.
+If you have a Culinary Arts degree or a certificate from a recognized school, put it right after your name and contact details, especially if you’re applying for roles in specialty areas like pastry or want your cover letter to stand out.

 Certifications like ServSafe Food Handler or Certified Executive Chef (CEC) stand out.
 These show you know industry standards and safety rules.
 Around 70% of catering jobs want at least a food safety certificate.